Ad-Ok/untappd-photo-downloader/README.md

 target_user = "your_username"  # Change as needed
 ```

-## Usage

-1. Run the script:
+3. Run the script:

 ```bash
 python scraper.py
 ```

-2. Chrome browser will open
+4. Chrome browser will open

-3. Manually log in to Untappd and pass CAPTCHA (if present)
+5. Manually log in to Untappd and pass CAPTCHA (if present)

-4. After successful login, press **Enter** in the terminal
+6. After successful login, press **Enter** in the terminal

-5. The script will automatically:
+7. The script will automatically:
    - Load all photos (clicking "Show More")
    - Download original photos
    - Save them to `photos_{username}/`